learn-co-curriculum/devops-m0-editing-with-vim/README.md

 As a beginner, you might find `vim` intimidating, but after a bit of practice you will see just how efficient and ergonomic editing text using just your keyboard can be!

+## Pros and Cons

+`nano` and `vim` each have their own pros and cons, and ultimately it is up to you to decide which you want to use.
+The following is a brief summary of their benefits:

+`vim`:
+- Highly customizable and extensible
+- Powerful features for editing and manipulating text (advanced search, macros, multiple undo/redo)
+- Steep learning curve

+`nano`:
+- Simple and easy-to-use interface
+- Lacks advanced features and customization options

 ## Standard usage

 To open `vim`, like with nano, just run the `vim` or `vim <file>` command: